dzackgarza/Research/Notes/PostnikovTowers.md

 So we implicitly work in this subcategory from here onward.
 The very first thing we'll do is replace $X$ with a CW complex $\tilde X$ that is homotopy-equivalent to $X$, and we'll immediately abuse notation by just writing $X$ for $\tilde X$ everywhere.

+## Eilenberg-MacLane Spaces: The Atoms of Homotopy Theory

 For any group $G$, suppose for a moment that there existed a space $K(G,n)$ (where $n$ is a natural numbers) satisfying
 $$
 \pi_i(K(G,n)) = \begin{cases}